Accounting Examples

 Learn Accounting

-Contains 27 accounting topics, 16 Accounting Exams (40 questions each), 52 Printable Crossword Puzzles, 175 Question Bookkeeping Test, Quick View of Basic Accounting "Cheat Sheet" and more.
+Accounting explained in a clear and easy to understand way.
+Includes explanations for 31 accounting topics, 16 Accounting Exams (40 questions each), 52 Printable Crossword Puzzles, 175 Question Bookkeeping Test, Quick View Basic Accounting "Cheat Sheet", Accounting Dictionary and more.
 Click here to view more details

 Balance sheets are usually formatted in one of two ways.
 The first is the account form which lists assets on the left and liabilities and owner's equity on the right.
 An example is shown below.